 As her endurance increased, she began running half-marathons and the weight fell away.
 She committed to a full marathon and completed one.
 She decided to go back to school and get her masters.
 She bought a house.
 Then she got engaged.

-It didn’t matter a bit.
+But it didn’t matter a bit.

 They tempted her with every vice that had once held her captive while doing brain scans and discovered an amazing thing.
 The areas of her previous addictions lit up brightly, still very much active.
 But another area of her brain is what excited them.

 The frontal lobe, the area of the brain responsible for impulse control and self-discipline, increased in activity with every single scan!
 Lisa was actually growing the part of her brain which over-rode the areas for hunger and cravings.

 Starting with the dream of crossing the desert and quitting smoking, she had been building self-discipline and control with every task she accomplished.
 The improved part of her brain was then available for the next step which also grew her brain further.
 They could measure her progress.
 They could watch the change.

 If Lisa had tried to change everything at once, she most likely would not have had the resources.
 But the one thing, the thing that she needed to control, provided her with the growth to attack the next problem.
 The dream provided her with a tantalizing, tangible reward for her hard work.

 By this time in the study she had lost sixty pounds, looked ten years younger, had been at a web design firm for thirty-nine months, could out exercise any scientist in the building, and hadn’t had a cigarette in four years.

 And she was not the only one in the study.
 Others reported similar stories of lives changed quickly.

 What does this mean for you?
 According to Charles Duhigg, author of The Power of Habit: Why We Do What We Do in Life and Business, change is not only possible but can happen faster than we imagine.